KnownStormChaser/master-weather-model-list/models/ensemble_models/global/geps.md

 # GEPS (Global Ensemble Prediction System)

 ## What this model is
-The Global Ensemble Prediction System (GEPS) is Canada’s **global ensemble weather forecast model**, designed to represent uncertainty in medium-range weather forecasts.
+The Global Ensemble Prediction System (GEPS) is Canada’s **global ensemble weather forecast system**, designed to produce probabilistic forecasts and quantify uncertainty in medium- to extended-range weather prediction.

-It produces multiple forecasts from perturbed initial conditions to provide probabilistic guidance rather than a single deterministic outcome.
+It generates multiple forecast scenarios to represent the nonlinear (chaotic) behaviour of the atmosphere.

 ---

 ## Who runs it
-- **Organization:** : Environment and Climate Change Canada
+- **Organization:** Environment and Climate Change Canada (Canadian Meteorological Centre)
 - **Country / region:** Canada

 ---